MassiveNoobie/AI-Poetry/README.md

 https://github.com/MassiveNoobie/AI-Poetry/blob/master/autohotkey-scheduler-looper

-Disclaimer, going into abusing a system, you should know ahead of time there is always a balance when posting I hope you get banned and it's likely you will if you use this to SPAM.
+Disclaimer, going into abusing a system, you should know ahead of time there is always a balance when posting I hope you don't get banned and it's likely you will if you use this to SPAM.
+Mix up usage of tags.
+Disclaimer on that below
 Have fun!

+Contact me here.
  # # # https://tylergarrett.com https://dev3lop.com

 Important note...